mdn/content/files/en-us/web/api/workerglobalscope/setinterval/index.md

 The **`setInterval()`** method of the {{domxref("WorkerGlobalScope")}} interface repeatedly calls a function or executes a code snippet, with a fixed time delay between each call.

-This method returns an interval ID which uniquely identifies the interval, so you can remove it later by calling {{domxref("clearInterval", "clearInterval()")}}.
+This method returns an interval ID which uniquely identifies the interval, so you can remove it later by calling {{domxref("WorkerGlobalScope.clearInterval", "clearInterval()")}}.

 ## Syntax